Co-Directors: Mickalene Thomas & Jane South

 Applicants who are not US Citizens or Permanent Residents must have a visa that is valid through June 5th.

 10 artists will be invited to attend.
-6 places are reserved for Pratt Fine Arts alumni.
+5 places are reserved for Pratt Fine Arts alumni (BFA or MFA, any year)

 Please note: There is no fee for selected artists to attend Pratt>FORWARD.